Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇦🇹 Austria vs 🇫🇷 France: crypto licensing compared

-Austria and France take recognisably different routes to crypto authorisation.
+Austria and France are commonly considered side by side for crypto authorisation.
 In Austria the route is the MiCA CASP Authorisation granted by the Austrian Financial Market Authority (FMA) overseen by Finanzmarktaufsicht (FMA) Österreich; in France it is the MiCA CASP authorisation (French 'agrement PSCA'); replaces the legacy PSAN regime (mandatory AML registration + optional licence).
 A single authorisation covers the 10 MiCA services. under AMF (Autorite des marches financiers) grants and supervises the CASP authorisation; ACPR (Banque de France) gives binding assent on AML/CFT and prudential aspects via a joint examination team..
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇦🇹 Austria partly open